- Distance from San Francisco: 95 miles

 Santa Barbara is truly a year-round city, but with its balmy days and cool nights, summer is the most glorious time to be in and around the area.
 Of course, that also means it's the busiest time.
 There a lot of free concerts and events throughout the summer, and most any day May through August calls for beach time, bike rides, and water sports like kayaking.
-If you head into the mountains or wine country, be aware that temperatures can rise 10 to 20 degrees, so plan accordingly.
+If you head into the mountains or wine country, be aware that temperatures can rise ten to twenty degrees, so plan accordingly.

 Fall is also beautiful, after Labor Day through November.
 The temperatures are slightly cooler, but you'll still have warm, sunny days.

 How to Get There

 By Train: The Pacific Surfliner is a great way to get to Santa Barbara, making for a perfect car-free getaway.
 There are five trains daily from Los Angeles to Santa Barbara, with two continuing to San Luis Obispo.
 The Santa Barbara station is an easy walk or 25-cent shuttle ride from most of the hotels and sights along State Street.

 By Car: The fastest and most direct route to Santa Barbara is U.S. 101, which runs right through town.
 It takes about ninety minutes, or a little longer, depending on traffic.
 Weekend traffic is highest, especially if there's construction somewhere along the route.